Anytime government enters into the realm of regulating religious activity, it gets dicey.

 I doubt the same video would have gone viral if the young man had been a Muslim who said Allahu Akbar as a call to prayer and bowed toward Mecca as an expression of his religious beliefs.

 I doubt the crowd would have been quite as supportive.

 That’s why the separation between church and state exists.
 How would you feel if your Christian child went to a school ceremony where Islam was the official religion?
 I understand that atheists don’t appreciate the fact that we pray to a God they don’t believe exists.

 But that same wall that protects them from having the government force them to participate in my faith-based activities also protects me from having someone stop me from participating.

-Page 3 of 3 - Anytime government enters into the realm of regulating or protecting religious activity, it gets dicey.
+Anytime government enters into the realm of regulating or protecting religious activity, it gets dicey.

 Locke was right.